bitsofcotton/p2/README.md

 2025/08/18-20 fix last, we're in still lucky.
 2025/08/21-22 some test, we're still lucky.
 2025/08/23 add g cmd but this also slips now (not the first non small number of tests.).
+2025/08/25 we met infected or not condition. so the jammer retargets our machines' integrity, so we should leave here.